 The 21 Irrefutable Laws of Leadership

 “What is a leader and how does leadership work?”
 The 21 Irrefutable Laws of Leadership answers these two important questions.
 Since its publication in 1998, this book has sold over one million copies and is recognized as one of the most popular leadership books of all time.
 Through 21 different laws, it provides readers with a foundational understanding of leadership.
-Whether you’re new to leadership or looking for continued education, John Maxwell guides you through important lessons he’s learned over the course of his 40-year career as a leader.
+Whether you’re new to leadership or looking for continued education, leadership expert John Maxwell’s leadership books guide you through important lessons he’s learned over the course of his 40-year career as a leader.
 The 21 Irrefutable Laws of Leadership is a powerful tool that teaches how to effectively lead others.

 Best quotes from The 21 Irrefutable Laws of Leadership: